Understand the condition of your information security program

 How it works

-The assessment uses a maturity matrix to show how each area of the program currently operates, from early and reactive through to stable and resilient.
+The assessment uses a maturity matrix to indicate how each area of the program operates, from early and reactive through to stable and resilient.

 The assessment is completed through guided self-reflection, supported by discussion and interpretation.